GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 	shifts the actual page, as opposed to scroling the box, so set your page sizes as desired.

-Rev 14: 'I Fogot' search type was reporting 0 results.
+Rev 14: 'I Forgot' search type was reporting 0 results.
 Luckily, it just seemed to
 	be a lack of the count itself being copied over.

 /****************************************************************************